uio-bmi/immuneML/docs/source/tutorials/simulation_with_custom_signal_functions.rst

 .. note::

-    This way of defining signals can only be used in combination with rejection sampling.
+    This way of defining signals can only be used in combination with the rejection sampling simulation strategy (not with implanting).

 Step 1: Defining the custom signal function
 ---------------------------------------------